 2. The Traditions

-The Grand Hotel has some of the most enjoyable traditions in Michigan!
-As the sign here shows, the Hotel holds guests and visitors to a higher standard.
+The Grand Hotel has some of the most enjoyable traditions in all of the Midwest.
+The hotel holds guests and visitors to a higher standard.
 Men are to wear coats and ties, and ladies must wear dresses, or skirts (but not pants).
-It may seem archaic to some, but to those of distinguished sensibilities know that when one is dressed nicely, one is bound to have a good time!
-There’s nothing like taking extra care to look dapper, and then enjoying an evening of music, food, drinks, and excellent company!
+It may seem archaic to some, but to those of distinguished sensibilities know that when one is dressed nicely, one is bound to have a good time.
+There’s nothing like taking extra care to look dapper, and then enjoying an evening of music, food, drinks, and excellent company.
+The tradition of Afternoon Tea, which has happened every afternoon at Grand Hotel for more then a century, is one of my favorite hotel traditions.

 1. The Relaxation Factor